Isaac-Svi/rex-jwt-middleware/README.md

 # rex-jwt-middleware

 rex-jwt-middleware is a package made with the intention to take care of a lot of the boilerplate code for basic user authentication with JWT's, using bcryptjs, jsonwebtoken, cookie, and mongoose.
+Best used with package [rex-jwt-client](https://www.npmjs.com/package/rex-jwt-client).

 # Contents